yeungpinghei/yeungpinghei.github.io/README.md

 <img src="/docs/m4_summary.png" alt="m4_summary" width="55%">

-The summary shows a significant effect of **s(speaker, cat)**, supporting the inclusion of the random slope.
+The model summary shows a significant effect of **s(speaker, cat)**, supporting the inclusion of the random slope.

 ## Step 5: Include non-linear random effects
+Although we have added random intercepts and random slopes to our model, we still haven't accounted for the **non-linear** random effects of speakers on normalized F0 **over time**.
+Thus, we should replace the random slope `s(speaker, cat, bs="re")` with the smooth specification `s(point, speaker, by=cat, bs="fs",m=1)`.
+The random intercept for speakers is dropped because the difference is incorporated by the non-centered factor smooth.
+The first parameter `point` represents the non-linear difference over time while the second parameter `speaker` refers to the general time pattern for each individual speakers.
+`by=cat` allows for individual variability in the effect of syntactic category.
+The parameter `bs` is now set to "fs", indicating that it is a factor smooth.
+The final parameter, `m`, indicates the order of the non-linearity penalty.

+Note: The code may take some time to run since the model is getting more complex.

 ```r
 m5 <- bam(semitone.norm ~ cat +
                 s(word, bs="re") +